swiss-ai-center/a-guide-to-mlops/presentation/README.md

 By the end of this workshop, you will know how to turn a messy notebook into a reproducible, cloud-deployed ML system.

-This is the empowerment promise.
+This is the workshop objective.
 -->

 You will know how to turn a messy **Jupyter notebook** into a **reproducible,